preludeorg/test/README.md

 A VST should:
 - Answer a question, exiting with a standard code from the Prelude [lookup table](https://docs.prelude.org/docs/tests#results)
 - Have test and clean functions, the latter reversing any effects of the former
-- Compile into a standard binary
+- Compile into a standard binary specific to an OS/architecture
-- Be lightweight, both in footprint and resources used during execution

 ## An example